edward-bian/NIST-mM-Task/README.md

                     #characters being added to file printed for user convenience

 #MOTIVATION
-This program was created to sort through a .tex document and process its content as according to the synopsis as part of the application process to NIST
+This program was created to sort through a .tex document and process its content as according to the synopsis as part of the application process to the NIST DRMF intership for 2015

 #INSTALLATION
 To run this program, copy the code from Github and paste it into Python 3.4.3, then paste save the python file to the save location as the file that is to be processed.